nwoetzel/ansible-role-eclipse/README.md

 ## Limitations

-Eclipse packages with incubation components or classic distributions are not supported yet.
+Eclipse packages with incubation components or classic distributions are not supported yet. (with eclipse_tar_file, one can fix it a little)
 Plugins need to be configured in the role, before they can be installed trough their name or repository url.
 Adaption for either limitation can be easily implemented.

 ## Dependencies

-This role depends on [nwoetzel/ansible-role-oracle-java](https://github.com/nwoetzel/ansible-role-oracle-java) to install a jdk and to set the '-vm' argument in the eclipse.ini.
+This role depends on [geerlingguy/java](https://github.com/geerlingguy/ansible-role-java) to install a jdk and to set the '-vm' argument in the eclipse.ini.
 This dependency can be removed from meta/main.yml - and the role will work but will require a java to be in the PATH or JAVA_HOME to be set.

 ## License